eProsecutor Resources

 will continue to receive grants, but it is highly likely).
 However, there is an administrative fee.

-UPC Admin Fee: The Council has determined to charge each agency an administration fee of $206 per
+UPC Admin Fee: The Council has elected to charge each agency an administration fee of $206 per

 user per year to help defray the costs of the application administrator and training.
 The Council reserves the right to